Concrete Skirting – Silvercrest MO7

 A New Concept Was Born

-Beginning DURASKIRT™ in 2000 we needed a filler panel we referred to as “the cut-able filler.”
-Indeed, it was entirely different in its construction and production cycle.
+When DURASKIRT began, Indeed, it was entirely different in its construction and production cycle.
 Obviously, the giant heavy (165 lb.) panels became obsolete to these 65 lb. panels.
-Especially when we began inserting a Geotec fabric into the bottom of the filler.
+Especially now in 2023 that it is 68 lbs and has Geotech fabric into the bottom of the filler.
+What you see now is an entirely new product called DURASKIRT™ PRO & Shed Skirting.

 “A scaled down version of a commercial tilt-up concrete wall.”